-Child abuse is physical injury or death inflicted by other than accidental means upon a child by another person.
-Examples of child abuse may include, but are not limited to, physical abuse, sexual abuse, including commercial sexual exploitation of a minor, willful cruelty, and mental suffering.
-Child neglect is negligent treatment or maltreatment of a child by a personal responsible for the child's welfare under circumstances indicating harm or threatened harm to the child's health or welfare and can include harm by acts or omissions, including but not limited to intentional failure to provide food, clothing, or medical care.
-Any District employee who has a reasonable suspicion that child abuse or neglect has occurred or is occurring is required by law to immediately or as soon as practically possible call to report suspected child abuse to an appropriate child protective services agency (CPSA): either the local police or Sheriff's Department, or the Department of Children and Family Services, with a report filed within 36 hours.
+In general, child abuse is physical injury or death inflicted by other than accidental means upon a child by another person.
+For example, child abuse may include, but is not limited to, physical abuse, sexual abuse, including commercial sexual exploitation of a minor, willful cruelty, and mental suffering.
+Child neglect is negligent treatment or maltreatment of a child by a person responsible for the child's welfare under circumstances indicating harm or threatened harm to the child's health or welfare and can include harm by acts or omissions, including but not limited to intentional failure to provide food, clothing, or medical care.
+Any District employee who has a reasonable suspicion that child abuse or neglect has occurred or is occurring is required by law to immediately or as soon as practically possible call to report suspected child abuse to an appropriate child protective services agency (CPSA), such as, local police, Sheriff's Department, or the Department of Children and Family Services, with a report filed within 36 hours.
 Los Angeles Unified School Police Department (LASPD) by law is not considered a child protective services agency.
 Therefore, LASPD officers may not be the recipients of child abuse reports.
 Suspected child abuse reports are confidential as to the identity of the employee making such a report.